SaifAlmaliki/AntwortX/README.md

-# AntwortX: Custom AI Agent Platform
+# Intelligent Proxy: Comprehensive AI Solutions Platform

-A versatile platform for creating and deploying custom AI agents for various use cases.
-Built with Next.js and integrating with an n8n backend via webhooks, AntwortX allows companies to create tailored AI solutions for their specific needs.
+A comprehensive platform for AI solutions from strategy to execution and implementation.
+Intelligent Proxy provides end-to-end services for creating and deploying custom AI agents for various use cases.
+Built with Next.js and integrating with an n8n backend via webhooks, Intelligent Proxy enables companies to implement tailored AI solutions for their specific business needs.

 ## Features